helenashi95/STA-380-GroupWork/HW_2.md

 </tr>
 </tbody>
 </table>
-A network graph of our 120 association rules in Gephi is shown below.
+A network graph of our 120 association rules using a ForceAtlas 2 layout in Gephi is shown below.
 Whole milk, root vegetables, other vegetables, and yogurt appear as the most frequently predicted items from our rules.
 However, they are not all necessarily the most purchased products overall.
 Rolls and Soda do not appear significant in associations, even though they are relatively common in item baskets.
 Whole milk is again the most predicted item by far, and a grocery store can leverage this since it is already the most commonly purchased item by promoting deals with known associated products such as root vegetables and yogurt (seen above).

 ![](HW_2_files/figure-markdown_strict/GroceryRules.png)